Updated: 3 days ago

-As members of Objective Management Group (OMG) we are actively participating in research that spans 3 decades.
-During this time, OMG has evaluated nearly 2,000,000 sales people, 100,000 sales managers and nearly 30,000 companies internationally.
+As experts in sales effectiveness, we are actively participating in research that spans 3 decades.
+During this time, out analysis tools have evaluated over 2,000,000 sales people, 100,000 sales managers and nearly 30,000 companies internationally.

 With such a large sample, it can be argued this is the biggest research project in the history of sales.

-One of the key findings from this research is that our mindset (as opposed to skill set) accounts for around 80 percent of selling success.
+One of the key findings from this research is that our mindset accounts for around 80 percent of selling success.

 So, let's get back to defining & strengthening your sales mindset and what that involves.

-To begin, I would like to share with you 4 of the 21 components that Objective Management Group measures.
+To begin, I would like to share with you 4 of the 21 components that we measure.
 These 4 fit into the "mindset bucket" that OMG calls "Will To Sell" and are considered the 4 of the most influential.
 (I'll review the 6 "Sales DNA" components that are psychological in next week's post.)

 After defining these 4, I will provide you with some actionable advice for how you can improve your own mindset: